zarazaex69/zik/docs/cli/README.md

 sudo make install
 ```

-### Binary
+### Manual Installation

-Download the latest release from GitHub and place it in your PATH.
+Download the latest release from [GitHub Releases](https://github.com/zarazaex69/zik/releases) and place it in your PATH.

 ## Quick Start